waughsh/waughsh.github.io/about.md

 My current primary research goal, is to develop and/or improve the accuracy of surveillance, spatial and genomic public health databases in semi-developing and/or developed countries, through the integration of other large heterogeneous and/or unstructured datasets.
 This will be done by creating health modeling programs and subroutines that will collect, compile and integrate useful health data to:

--Observe and predict the burden of disease within companion animals groups, using surveillance data -Determine and predict spread and distribution of vector-borne infectious diseases.
+- Observe and predict the burden of disease within companion animals groups, using surveillance data
+- Determine and predict spread and distribution of vector-borne infectious diseases.
--Allow easier access to more accurate and realistic ecological data.
+- Allow easier access to more accurate and realistic ecological data.

 Additionally, I’ve focused on developing tailored ‘Big data’ approaches that can facilitate the analysis of multi-dimensional heterogenous data such as metagenomic, expression and phylogenetic data combined with clinical metadata to explore system biology approaches investigating various comorbidities associated with zoonoses.